-West Valley Mosquito and Vector Assessment Methodo Preliminary Benefit Units and Assessment in Annex Area Property Type / Land Use Benefit Units 2016-17 Rate Benefit Units Assessment Single family residential/ Condo/ Mobile Home (secured) 1 \$13.12 18,709 \$245,462 Multi family, 2 units 2 \$26.24 530 \$6,954 Multi family, 3 units 3 \$39.36 351 \$4,605 Multi family, 4 units 4 \$52.48 1,256 \$16,479 Multi family, 5-14 units 5 \$65.60 717 \$9,407 Multi family, 15 units and up 6 \$78.72 462 \$6,061 Commercial / Industrial / Office / Vacant / Other types 1.667 \$21.87 3,374 \$44,265 Unassessable (Govt, HOA, Public Utilities) 0.00 \$0.00 0 \$0 25,399 \$333,233
+West Valley Mosquito and Vector Control District Assessment Methodology Preliminary Benefit Units and Assessment in Annex Area Property Type / Land Use Benefit Units 2016-17 Rate Benefit Units Assessment Single family residential/ Condo/ Mobile Home (secured) 1 \$13.12 18,709 \$245,462 Multi family, 2 units 2 \$26.24 530 \$6,954 Multi family, 3 units 3 \$39.36 351 \$4,605 Multi family, 4 units 4 \$52.48 1,256 \$16,479 Multi family, 5-14 units 5 \$65.60 717 \$9,407 Multi family, 15 units and up 6 \$78.72 462 \$6,061 Commercial / Industrial / Office / Vacant / Other types 1.667 \$21.87 3,374 \$44,265 Unassessable (Govt, HOA, Public Utilities) 0.00 \$0.00 0 \$0 25,399 \$333,233

-Based on the 2016-17 rate, the District's Zone A would assess \$13.12 per unit for residential parcels and \$21.87 per parcel for all other types (e.g. commercial, industrial, vacant, etc.).
-The rates are not to exceed the reasonable cost of providing vector surveillance and control activities, and cannot in the future exceed fifty dollars (\$50) annually as determined by the District's Board of Trustees.
+Based on the 2016-17 rate, the District's Assessment District No 2 (Zone C) would assess \$13.12 per unit for residential parcels and \$21.87 per parcel for all other types (e.g. commercial, industrial, vacant, etc.).
+Assessment District No. 2 (Zone C) is subject to annual increases tied to the Consumer Price Index (CPI) for the Los Angeles Area with a maximum annual increase not to exceed 3%.
 This special assessment will replace the County's existing special assessment for mosquito and vector control which is currently set at \$5.62 per unit for residential and \$10.26 for commercial/industrial.
 The proposed rate represents an increase of approximately \$7.50 per unit for residential parcels and \$11.60 for each commercial/industrial parcels.

 Due to the timing of the proposal's consideration, the District will not be able to place its benefit assessment on this year's assessment rolls.
 Therefore, the County's existing assessment for Fiscal Year 2016-17 will continue to be charged.
-However, if the reorganization proposal is successful, staff proposes as a condition that a portion of the County's assessment will be transferred to the District prorated based on the Certificate of Completion for LAFCO 3209 being issued in order for the District to begin providing the services within the reorganization area.
-To implement the transfer of the County's assessment to the District, the condition will require both the District and the County approve a contract prior to the issuance of the Certificate of Completion that outlines the process by which the County will transfer a portion of its assessment revenue received for Fiscal Year 2016-17 prorated based on the effective date of the reorganization:
+However, if the reorganization proposal is successful, staff proposes as a condition that a portion of the County's assessment be transferred to the District, prorated based on the date the Certificate of Completion for LAFCO 3209 is issued, to fund the District's delivery of its services to the reorganization area.
+To implement the transfer of the County's assessment revenue to the District, the condition will require both the District and the County enter into a contract prior to the issuance of the Certificate of Completion that outlines the process by which the County will transfer a portion of its assessment revenue received for Fiscal Year 2016-17, identified as follows:

-Prior to the issuance of the Certificate of Completion for the reorganization to include annexations, pursuant to the provisions outlined in Government Code Section 56886(i), the Commission requires that the Board of Trustees of the West Valley Mosquito and Vector Control District and the County Board of Supervisors provide to the Executive Officer of LAFCO a signed agreement to transfer a prorated portion of the County's Vector Control benefit assessment for Fiscal Year 2016-17 to the West Valley Mosquito and Vector Control District said amount to be determined based upon the effective date of LAFCO 3209.
+• Prior to the issuance of the Certificate of Completion for the reorganization to include annexations, pursuant to the provisions outlined in Government Code Section 56886(i), the Commission requires that the Board of Trustees of the West Valley Mosquito and Vector Control District and the County Board of Supervisors provide to the Executive Officer of LAFCO a signed agreement transferring a prorated portion of the County's Vector Control benefit assessment for Fiscal Year 2016-17 to the West Valley Mosquito and Vector Control District said amount to be determined based upon the effective date of LAFCO 3209.